iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 $ git commit -m 'Data cleanup v1'
 ```

-Now that Git is tracking the code (including a tiny `raw.dvc` `.dvc` file), and
+Now that Git is tracking the code (including a `.dvc` file), and DVC is tracking
-DVC is tracking the data, we can repeat the procedure to generate more commits.
+the data, we can repeat the procedure to generate more commits.
+Use
-And to go back:
+`dvc checkout` to go back:

 ```dvc
 $ git checkout v1